Sweden – the gay issue

 Posted by Fr Mark on August 15, 2009

-The new legislation calls for Sweden to become the first country in the world to allow gays to marry within a major church.
+If the so-called “gender neutral” marriage legislation is adopted, the Scandinavian country would become the first in the world to allow gays to marry within a major Church.